ChrisLynch96/popular-information-dissemination-in-NDN/README.md

 Prerequisites
 =============

-The code should also work with the latest version of ndnSIM, but it is not guaranteed.

 The visualiser is extremely unstable.
 Here are some issues I faced with possible solutions if encountered:

 - Try using `from __future__ import print_function` where you get compilation issues due to the incorrect print function being used.